Urinary Tract Health, From Bladder to Kidney Infections

 Dr. Vasavada stresses practicing good urinary tract health, which means:

 Kidney infections are treated with antibiotics.
 Most antibiotic treatments will last for a minimum of 7 to 14 days, and it’s important that you take the full prescription to ensure that all bacteria are killed.

-Dr. Vasavada says if you suspect a kidney infection, you should go to an Express Care site, make an appointment with your general doctor as soon as you can, or go to the emergency department.
+Dr. Vasavada says if you suspect a kidney infection, you should go to an urgent care, make an appointment with your general doctor as soon as you can, or go to the emergency department.